 Some ways you build value are:

 Basic humanity – Show respect to others around you.
-Value others’ opinion and input in a conversation.
+Value others’ opinions and input in a conversation.
 Show courtesy to strangers.
 Open the door for someone.
 Say please and thank you.
 Apologize if you get in someone else’s way.

 Attachment (love) – Spend time with those you love.
 Hold your kids tight.
 Cuddle your dog or cat.
 Invite your sister to coffee and treat her.